 Florentin has over 20 years of experience in effective technology operations and transformation across different industry sectors.
 His experience focuses on business innovation through cloud and digital technology, global service delivery, and business process improvement.

 David is Associate Director for Energy Efficiency and Social Programmes.
-He is currently leading the work on the Energy Company Obligation, Warm Home Discount and Government Electricity Rebate schemes, heading teams in London and Glasgow.
+He is currently leading the work on the Energy Company Obligation and Warm Home Discount schemes, heading teams in London and Glasgow.

 David joined Ofgem in 2007 and before his current role worked across E-Serve on biomass and waste fuelling, renewable electricity generation, smart metering and energy efficiency.
 Prior to joining Ofgem, David worked as a business development manager for a health training charity and as a manager in a retail bank.